Price of Anarchy for Auction Revenue: Revenue Approximation

 \subsection{Duplicate bidders}

 Another approach to mitigating the impact of negative virtual-valued agents is to ensure each agent faces adequate competition. \citet{BK96} show that this intuition guarantees approximately optimal revenue in regular, symmetric, single-item settings.
+In particular, their results can be interpreted as showing that the second price auction with any reserve, even one which allows agents with negative virtual values to be allocated, cannot have its revenue too badly diminished by the contributions of low-valued agents.